eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

     ```console?lang=bash&prompt=SQL>
     SQL> SELECT * FROM <table name> WHERE ROWNUM < <num>;
     ```
--   To load commands in SQL\*PLUS from a file, say `createTables.sql` , run the following.
+-   To load commands in SQL\*Plus from a file, say `createTables.sql` , run the following.
 The name of the file is relative to the current directory from which `sqlplus` was launched:
     ```console?lang=bash&prompt=SQL>
     SQL> @createTables.sql
     ```